I know what you're thinking, how could anyone visit Yosemite National Park in just 2 DAYS?

 A free shuttle bus, that leaves every 15 mins from the Mariposa Grove Welcome Plaza, took me to the start of the trailheads.
 I walked the Grizzly Giant Loop (3.2kms), which did not take long at all – 1hr max.
 This trail passed notable trees such the Bachelor and Three Graces, the 3,000-year-old Grizzly Giant, and the California Tunnel Tree.

 After the short hike I drove an hour into Yosemite Valley.
 My goal was to do The Mist Trail which takes you along Vernal Falls, Nevada Falls, and leads onto the John Muir Trail before the decent back to Curry Village.
 All the waterfalls were still flowing as well, so this was pretty spectacular to see.
-However, I really wasn’t sure what to expect from this hike or myself, especially as I had been living on a diet of Chipotle and Chick-fil-A for the past few weeks.
+However, I really wasn’t sure what to expect from this hike or myself, especially as I had been living on a diet of Chipotle and Chick-fil-A for the past two weeks.
 Would I be able to conquer the roundtrip before sunset?
-As I began my ascent up the stairs to Vernal Falls, my fitness levels were not quite what I remembered.
+As I began my ascent up the stairs to Vernal Falls, my fitness levels were not quite how I remembered.
 This part of the hike was very steep and it seemed as though the stairs would never end.
 It took me about 45-50mins to reach the top of Vernal Falls and I was totally pooped!

 On the way out of the park I stopped on the side of the road to gaze up at El Capitan.
 You can really see just how insignificant we all are compared to this mighty granite wall.
 Bring binoculars and you might just catch a glimpse of the small ant-sized rock climbers setting up camp on the cliff face.